djcooke/compendium/preparation.md

 using many sustaining potions.
 Preferably use a job that doesn't require many sustaining potions, such as a tank, physical ranged, or red mage.

-**HoH**: Beating floor 30 always gives you a potsherd, so it's easiest to just spam floor 21-30 in a party or matched groups.
+**HoH/EO**: Beating floor 30 always gives you a potsherd, so it's easiest to just spam floor 21-30 in a party or matched groups.

 [Back to top](#top)
 </div>